Azure/iotedge-lorawan-starterkit/docs/user-guide/station-authentication-modes.md

 ./certificate-generate.sh server mytest.endpoint.com chosenPfxPassword
 ```

+!!! warning "IMPORTANT"
-**IMPORTANT:** when running the Basic Station client with Server Authentication enabled, the common name of the Server Certificate should exactly match the hostname specified in cups.uri/tc.uri.
+    when running the Basic Station client with Server Authentication enabled, the common name of the Server Certificate should exactly match the hostname specified in cups.uri/tc.uri.
 Even though this is decreasing security, it is possible to disable [SNI](https://en.wikipedia.org/wiki/Server_Name_Indication) by setting the '**TLS_SNI**' environment variable to false when executing the Basic Station client (or provided LoRaBasicsStationModule)

 The previous command will both generate a self-signed certificate authority (located in the 'ca' folder) and a mytest.endpoint.com.pfx (located in 'server' folder)